jutinko/vim-notes/notes.md

 learn vim.
 I will try to explain where I am referencing stuff if I find it necessary.

 The manual for vim is not the easiest way to start vim.
-It is a very vim style.
+It is very vim style.
 So the workflow goes like this, I wanna learn vim -> I read manual -> I start reading some instructions how to read the vim manual.
-Then we can go backwards to learn vim. :)
+Then we can go backwards to learn vim. :) We can go to the vim manual by typing `:help` in vim's command mode.
+The "home" page for vim's manual consists of three sections:

+- BASIC
+- USER MANUAL
+  - Getting Started
+  - Editing Effectively
+  - ...
+- REFERENCE MANUAL
+  - General Subjects

+The sections are meant to be suitable for different use cases.
+If we compare the level of advanceness, we would have BASIC `<` USER MANUAL `<` REFERENCE MANUAL.
+This does not mean that the things covered are mutually exclusive between the sections.

+I am going to write about some of the useful commands I learned while digging through the manuals. quickref.txt

 ## User manual
 ### 04.1 Motions